gabrielenciso/calculator/README.md

-# meme-gallery
+# calculator

-An interactive image gallery built with HTML, CSS, and JavaScript.
+An interactive calculator built with HTML, CSS, and JavaScript.